1947–48 Port Vale F.C. season: Third Division South

-They finished in eighth place with 43 points, thereby barely improving on the previous season.
-Ronnie Allen was the top-scorer with just thirteen goals.
+They finished in eighth place with 43 points, barely improving on the previous season.
+Ronnie Allen was the top-scorer with just 13 goals.
 Scoring was very much a team effort.

 Finances

 On the financial side, a loss of £1,292 was reported – mainly due to a transfer debit.
 Gate receipts had increased to £26,666 and the wage bill had risen drastically to £13,647.
-Cash was needed for the ongoing construction of 'The Wembley of the North', and so schemes such as the '100 Club' were introduced, offering supporters a seat for life at the stadium at a cost of £100.
-Meanwhile Norman Hallam departed in the summer, who left the area to become a Methodist Minister in Carlisle.
+Cash was needed for the ongoing construction of 'The Wembley of the North', and so schemes such as the '100 Club' were introduced, offering supporters a seat for life at the stadium for £100.
+Meanwhile, Norman Hallam departed in the summer and left the area to become a Methodist Minister in Carlisle.

-Cup competitions
+FA Cup

 In the FA Cup, Vale fell at the first hurdle, losing 2–1 to Crystal Palace at Selhurst Park in a below-par performance.
+Unlike in the previous FA Cup campaign, the retreat to the old Royal Brine Baths in Stafford had failed to inspire the players.